-{ The condition (\ref{Condition:PowerAnalysis-1}) requires that the leading term of $\lrabs{2f(A_0^{XY}) - f(A_0^{X}) - f(A_0^{Y})}$ can be lower bounded by $|f(A_0^{XY})|$ up to a multiplicative constant, which is a mild condition and can be satisfied by many kernel functions; see Appendix \ref{Ex:Condition} for its verification of the Gaussian kernel and the online supplement for the verifications of the $L_2$ norm and the Laplacian kernel.} Under the assumptions in Proposition \ref{Prop:PowerAnalysis-1}, $2f(A_0^{XY}) - f(A_0^{X}) - f(A_0^{Y})$ is the leading term of $\ce^k(X,Y)$ and $(2f(A_0^{XY}) - f(A_0^{X}) - f(A_0^{Y}))^2$ is that of $\cv_k^2(Z)$.
+The condition (\ref{Condition:PowerAnalysis-1}) requires that the leading term of $\lrabs{2f(A_0^{XY}) - f(A_0^{X}) - f(A_0^{Y})}$ can be lower bounded by $|f(A_0^{XY})|$ up to a multiplicative constant, which is a mild condition and can be satisfied by many kernel functions; { see Section \ref{subsec:example} for its verification of the Gaussian kernel and the online supplement for the verifications of the $L_2$ norm and the Laplacian kernel.} Under the assumptions in Proposition \ref{Prop:PowerAnalysis-1}, $2f(A_0^{XY}) - f(A_0^{X}) - f(A_0^{Y})$ is the leading term of $\ce^k(X,Y)$ and $(2f(A_0^{XY}) - f(A_0^{X}) - f(A_0^{Y}))^2$ is that of $\cv_k^2(Z)$.
 It follows that $(\ce^k(X,Y))^2$ and $\cv_k^2(Z)$ are of the same order, and both of them dominate $\bbe{k^2(Z_1,Z_2)}$ and $\bbe{(h^k(X_1,X_2,Y_1,Y_2))^2}$.
 Additionally, $(\cv_k^2(Z))^2$ dominated the numerator of condition (\ref{Condt:power-2}).
 Consequently, all the conditions in Theorem \ref{Thm:power-k} are naturally satisfied and the nontrivial power is obtained with no constraints on the order of $p$ relative to $N$, which seems reasonable in view of significant differences in either the means and/or the sum of marginal variances.
 In comparison, \cite{zhu2021interpoint} obtained the asymptotic power one result for the MMD permutation test under the HDLSS and HDMSS settings only.
 The asymptotic power function for the studentized test proposed in \cite{chakraborty2021new} is also derived only under the HDLSS setting. { Additional comparison with \cite{zhu2021interpoint} under the special case when $X$ and $Y$ have either identical means or identical covariance matrices are discussed for the Gaussian kernel in Section \ref{subsec:example}; see Remark \ref{Rmk:ComparePower}.}